qkewq/wifilocator/README.md

 # wifilocator
 Locate wifi device or access point based on received signal strength
 Works off of radiotap headers added by the antenna's drivers
+The antenna must support monitor mode
-Must have the dbm Antenna Signal flag set
+Must have the dbm Antenna Signal flag set in the radiotap header

 Checklist
 - Take command line arguments